ahdfks/project_HC_Asia/README.md

 # Healthcare Market in the Greater China Region:
 ## project overview(https://github.com/ahdfks/project_HC_Asia)
-➢ Created a dashboard to understand the healthcare market in mainland China, Hongkong, Taiwan and South Korea ➢ Data collection: scraped over 1000 companies from LinkedIn using linked helper scraper ➢ Data cleaning: cleand raw data and derived a file to prioritize companies covering target therapeutic areas ➢ EDA: parsed string data of each company's specialities to quantify the value they put on each therapeutic area ➢ Data visualisation: built a dashboard to understand companies/therapeutic areas ditribution by each specific level
+➢ Created a dashboard to understand the healthcare market in mainland China, Hongkong, Taiwan and South Korea--

+➢ Data collection: scraped over 1000 companies from LinkedIn using linked helper scraper--

+➢ Data cleaning: cleand raw data and derived a file to prioritize companies covering target therapeutic areas--

+➢ EDA: parsed string data of each company's specialities to quantify the value they put on each therapeutic area--

+➢ Data visualisation: built a dashboard to understand companies/therapeutic areas ditribution by each specific level--

 # Code and Resources used
 Python version: 3.8.5